Using defaults

 live video stabilization are to set the max length using the

-argument or to manually stop the process by pressing the
+max_frames argument or to manually stop the process by pressing the

 Esc key or the Q key.
-If max_frames
+If max_frames is not provided then no progress

 bar can be displayed for live video stabilization processes.